-However, soon enough you will have many questions popping in your head about different aspects of the language (especially if Ukrainian is very different from your native tongue).
+However, soon enough, you will have many questions popping into your head about different aspects of the language (especially if Ukrainian is very different from your native tongue).
 You might even feel a little lost… This is normal!

 Unless you have regular lessons with a teacher, you might need more help than just asking Google.

-I hope these 5 steps will help you have a great start towards mastering my beautiful language!
+I hope these 5 steps will help you have a great start toward mastering my beautiful language!
 Please share this post with anyone who might be interested in beginning to learn Ukrainian.

 Would you like to learn to understand more Ukrainian?
 Check out our article about the best Ukrainian radio stations online and prepare your ear to a lot of listening.
 Or learn Ukrainian wherever you are with our free Ukrainian Lessons Podcast.